 Over the past few weeks, it has been impossible to watch TV, read the news, or even log on to social media without the mention of COVID-19.
 Yes, we want to be alert and exercise the necessary precautions, but we also do not want to be overly anxious to the point where it is taking us away from living our lives.
-Beyond that, we don’t want the fear of this virus to go down a path of fear based on race.
-We’ve already seen it stemming back to the aftermath of 9/11, and sadly, more recently in regards to our country’s current response to the situation at hand.
-It seems as though Xenophobia is spreading as fast as COVID-19 itself, and there has to be ways that we as a community can design a better media filter that will instill messages of hope rather than fear, panic, and racial profiling.
+Beyond that, we don’t want the fear of this virus to go down a path of anxiety based on race.
+We’ve already seen it stemming back to the aftermath of 9/11, and sadly, more recently, in regards to our country’s current response to the situation at hand.
+It seems as though Xenophobia is spreading as fast as COVID-19 itself, and there have to be ways that we as a community can design a better media filter that will instill messages of hope rather than fear, panic, and racial profiling.

 Social media: Too much or not at all?

-With widespread cancellations of events with 25-50+ attendees, people have also taken notice of rumors of shutting down media for the time being.
+With widespread cancellations of events with 25-50+ attendees, people have also noticed rumors of shutting down media for the time being.
 There is no doubt in my mind that the current media influences behavior–it is why we are seeing entire shelves in Target, Costco, and even Trader Joe’s empty of everyday necessities.
 This is not to say that all media is “toxic,” but we believe the public has a way of paying attention to clickbait over viable, well-researched articles.
-After all, the media has been the primary aid in reporting important details and updates about COVID-19.
+After all, the media has been the primary aid in reporting essential details and updates about COVID-19.
 If it does not come directly from the CDC or WHO, don’t believe every single thing you come across on the news.

-The accelerating news of COVID-19’s advances has inevitably affected our businesses and clients, but we strongly believe that we will weather through.
+The accelerating news of COVID-19’s advances has inevitably affected our businesses and clients, but we firmly believe that we will weather through.
 In the meantime, we are happy to support our network in any way that we can.
 We want to encourage social distancing by working remotely.
 While some members of our team already work from home, we proudly leave this open to our entire team as a way to keep them and their families’ health/safety a first priority.
 Given our roots and humble beginnings, we are a startup that prides itself on being adaptable to times of uncertainty, but our vision is that global crises such as this will bring us all together.
 Do the research, know the scientific facts, get educated, and most importantly, stay safe out there.